MCResourcePile/addon-project/src/content/wiki/administrator.md

 #### Administrator

-he rank of Administrator is the highest [rank](ranks) on the [Stratus Network](/stratus.network).
+The rank of Administrator is the highest [rank](ranks) on the [Stratus Network](/stratus.network).
 It is currently held by four users, including the server owner ShinyDialga.

 #### Description